This Silly Believer Tries His Darndest To Prove Ol’ Jeezy Was Resurrected, Hilarity Ensues

 Point eleven: bullshit.

-“Evidence” No. 12 : Here he tries to prove to us that the people of biblical times were not gullible.
-Sure there were skeptics back then, but that doesn’t apply to everyone.
-Of course there were gullible people and of course there were non-gullible people.
+“Evidence” No. 12: Here he tries to prove to us that the people of biblical times were not gullible.
+This is an absolutely absurd assertion.
+Of course, there were gullible people and of course, there were non-gullible people.
 Just like any other time in history.
 Why would that one little chunk of time suddenly have different demographics when it comes to gullibility?
 Did we fall for Jimmy Kimmel’s viral video pranks?
 Most of us did.
 Did we fall for the War of the Worlds prank?
 People are gullible.
 It’s fact.

 Point twelve: I wouldn’t buy it if Vince Offer was hawking it and it came with a free Schticky.

 “Evidence” No. 13: Paul was called to faith by Jesus.
 If I had a nickel for every time I heard someone say the lord called to them.
 Do I believe it just because they say it?
 No. If they had a video of the whole thing going down, maybe I’d fucking believe it, but there’s no video, there’s no proof, there’s no evidence.
 Someone saying it happened, is not evidence.

 Point thirteen: Glorified gossip.